tony-albanese/ci-project-4/README.md

 + add template variables
 + create media, static, and templates directories
 + add Procfile
-+ connect to github respository
++ connect to github repository
     + deploy from branch
 + before final deployment, the debug setting was set to false for security
 + before final deployment, the DISABLE_COLLECTSTATIC config var in Heroku was removed